DominicWatson/www.leightonbuzzardchess.co.uk/_games/game-2022-05-03-dominic-watson-vs-ramsey-dairi.md

       stopped and calculated and not rushed.}
   40...d3+ 41.Kd1 Rg8 42.Rc4+ Kxc4 43.Kd2 0-1
 ---
 Today's lesson, don't rush when you've time.
 We both had time on the clock going into the end game and I started to speed up - some kind of fatherly concern over my 9 year old opponent's bed time?!
+Clearly room to improve in spotting the common themes quicker though.
 I thought Ramsey played a really sharp and tight game here, but I should have at least had the draw he offered around move 31.